 Call the Carpet Cleaning Service

 Take heart that a few months from now, winter will yield to spring then summer again.
-Soon, it will be time to call Chet’s Cleaning Service for a thoroughly deep clean using our special 14-step process.
+Soon, it will be time to contact Chet’s Cleaning for a thoroughly deep clean using our special 14-step process.
 By the time we finish, you’ll think your carpets never endured a Detroit winter.